What can practicing law teach us about being civil even...

 Sagamore hosts engaging conversations at the Levey Mansion in Indianapolis and its network of scholars export ideas around the world.
-We invite you to watch, listen to, and read about these conversations below.
+Scroll below to enjoy some of our favorite conversations from across our three lanes of action.

 On Economic Openness

 On May 17, 2019, London-based think tank Legatum Institute launched their Global Index of Economic Openness (GIEO) at the Chamber of the House of Representatives in the Indiana State Capitol Building.
 The GIEO ranks 157 countries’ openness to commerce and analyzes what enables or hinders a country’s ability to trade domestically and internationally.
 This inquiry is central to Sagamore’s work on understanding how prosperity is created and perpetuated.

 On April 26th, 2013, the Sagamore Institute hosted an event titled China in Africa: A New Model of International Development?
 This event explored questions that arise from the growing presence of China in Africa, with input from Chinese, US, and African scholars, and engaged the Indianapolis community in questions of Africa’s future development.